pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 ### For App Developers

 - Request minimal capabilities needed for your app
-- Validate data signatures when reading from homeservers
+- Validate data signatures when reading from Homeservers
 - Don't store sensitive data in unencrypted form
 - Handle auth failures gracefully (sessions can be revoked)